mchung/heroku-buildpack-wordpress/README.markdown

 * `MySQL` - ClearDB for the MySQL backend.
 * `Sendgrid` - Sendgrid for the email backend.
 * `MemCachier` - MemCachier for the memcached backend.

+You can see a live demo at [Wordpress on Heroku](http://wordpress-on-heroku.herokuapp.com).

 ## Getting started in 60 seconds